-(logic 0 = default, TX trigger level = 8)
+(By default, the TX trigger level is 8).

 These 2 bits set the trigger level for the transmit FIFO.
 The UART will issue a transmit interrupt when the number of spaces in the FIFO is above the selected trigger level, or when it gets empty in case that the FIFO did not get filled over the trigger level on last re-load.
 Table 10 shows the selections.
 The UART will issue a transmit interrupt when the number of available spaces in the FIFO is less than the transmit trigger level.
 Table 10 shows the selections.